Battle of the Chesapeake: Battle

 Around 5:00 pm the wind began to shift, to British disadvantage.
 De Grasse gave signals for the van to move further ahead so that more of the French fleet might engage, but Bougainville, fully engaged with the British van at musket range, did not want to risk "severe handling had the French presented the stern."
-When he did finally begin pulling away, British leaders interpreted it as a retreat: "the French van suffered most, because it was obliged to bear away."
-Rather than follow, the British hung back, continuing to fire at long range; this prompted one French officer to write that the British "only engaged from far off and simply in order to be able to say that they had fought."
+When he did finally begin pulling away, British commanders interpreted it as a retreat: "the French van suffered most, because it was obliged to bear away."
+Rather than follow, the British hung back, continuing to fire at long range; this prompted one French officer to write that Graves' fleet "only engaged from far off and simply in order to be able to say that they had fought."
 Sunset brought an end to the firefight, with both fleets continuing on a roughly southeast tack, away from the bay.

 The center of both lines was engaged, but the level of damage and casualties suffered was noticeably less.
-Ships in the rear squadrons were almost entirely uninvolved; Admiral Hood reported that three of his ships fired a few shots.
+Ships in the rear squadrons were almost entirely uninvolved; Hood reported that three of his ships fired a few shots.
 The ongoing conflicting signals left by Graves, and discrepancies between his and Hood's records of what signals had been given and when, led to immediate recriminations, written debate, and an eventual formal inquiry.